twse/random-stuff/README.md

 ### Pan-European fonts version 6.0
 This font family will be used as a full-featured OpenType font by users of an OpenType-savvy word processor (e.g. Word 2016).
 In the meantime, this font can only be used as an ordinary Unicode font by users of a non-OpenType-savvy word processor (e.g. Haansoft Hangul NEO).

-Pan-European Serif comes in four styles - Regular, Italic, Bold and Bold Italic.
+Pan-European Serif comes in four styles - Roman, Italic, Bold and Bold Italic.

 Pan-European Sans comes in two styles - Regular and Bold.